brownharryb/employees/readme.md

 ### Simple app for collecting employee information !
 ---

-"db_config.py" file is exposed for testing purpose on local PostgresDB Setup locally with the following information.
+"db_config.py" file is exposed for testing purpose on local PostgresDB, setup locally with the following information.

 ```sh